konqueror1/python-binance-sdk/README.md

   - **client** `Client=None` the instance of `binance.Client`
   - **retry_policy** `Callable[[int], (bool, int, bool)]` retry policy for depth snapshot which has the same mechanism as `Client::stream_retry_policy`

-`OrderBook` is another public class that we could import from binance-sdk.
+`OrderBook` is another public class that we could import from binance-sdk and you could also construct your own `OrderBook` instance.

 ```py
 async def main():